-- Ensures that the vegetation clearing for cultivation responds to the identified environmental constraints and opportunities. - Ensures that pre-construction activities are undertaken in accordance with all relevant legislative requirements.

-- Ensures that adequate regard has been taken of any landowner concerns and that these are appropriately addressed through design and planning (where appropriate). - Ensures that the best environmental options are selected for the project. - Enables the vegetation clearing activities to be undertaken without significant disruption to other land uses in the area. - In order to meet this goal, the following objectives have been identified, together with necessary actions and monitoring requirements.
+- Ensures that pre-construction activities are undertaken in accordance with all relevant legislative requirements. - Ensures that adequate regard has been taken of any landowner concerns and that these are appropriately addressed through design and planning (where appropriate). - Ensures that the best environmental options are selected for the project. - In order to meet this goal, the following objectives have been identified, together with necessary actions and monitoring requirements.